 Post-pandemic, technology is more prevalent than ever in events.
-Covering everything from virtual event platforms to audio visual equipment, to the Metaverse and more, it's often essential for meeting audience expectations around event experiences and flexibility.
-But how can event organisers know which tech tools are worth the investment of time, money, and resource, what will keep audiences coming back, and how to put this tech to best use?
+Covering everything from virtual event platforms to audio-visual equipment, to the Metaverse and more, it's often essential for meeting audience expectations around event experiences and flexibility.
+But how can event organisers know which tech tools are worth the investment of time, money, and resources, what will keep audiences coming back, and how to put this tech to best use?

 In this article, we've asked four experts within the event technology space, who joined us to speak at International Confex 2023, to share their advice for organisers on keeping up with evolving event tech.

 What challenges does evolving event tech pose for event organisers?

 Learning to use technology takes time and effort, which often isn’t feasible with stretched teams.
 As Sophie Ahmed, SVP of Market Strategy at Hubilo acknowledges, despite there being more options available to eventprofs, “now that everything's opened back up, everyone's just gone back to the default position” when it comes to harnessing event tech.
 We're still tending to stick to what we know, rather than test new, unfamiliar tools.